-The Big Wakam Group, through its insurance entity Wakam, assigns some of its risks to reinsurers.
-The reinsurance system is analysed for each branch, with much of the risk being transferred via Share treaties, supplemented by excess claims agreements in order to protect the group against losses associated with large-scale single claims, such as those on the risks of Civil Liability for Bodily Injury, but also against losses associated with events.
+Wakam transfers a portion of its risks to reinsurers.
+The reinsurance system is analysed for each branch, with much of the risk being transferred via Share treaties, supplemented by excess claims agreements in order to protect the company against losses associated with large-scale single claims, such as those on the risks of Civil Liability for Bodily Injury, but also against losses associated with events.